Xbox Series X restock update today: Track on Twitter, Microsoft, GameStop and more

 This essentially means that Target will no longer have nationwide stock drops, and instead, the console will just be available when each individual location receives inventory.
 We saw this new system come into effect yesterday (May 18) when several Target stores offered the Xbox Series X for sale.

-Walmart could join in on the action with an Xbox Series X restock on Thursday (May 20), but this is just speculation based on past drops rather than because there has been any concrete evidence to indicate it will.
+Walmart could join in on the action with an Xbox Series X restock today (May 20), but this is just speculation based on past drops rather than because there has been any concrete evidence to indicate it will.
 Best Buy is also overdue an Xbox Series X restock, so that's another retailer to keep an eye on this week.
+Both will likely drop in the afternoon, if they do have a restock.

 Xbox Series X restocks: Track on Twitter